-Prior to approving a planning application Council will be satisfied that the development will not result in negative impacts on the natural features or on the ecological functions as identified in the applicable Appendices.
-The Municipality will attempt to avoid a loss of quality on Natural Environment land.
+Prior to approving a planning application Council will be satisfied that the development will not result in negative impacts on the natural features or on the

 Significant woodlands have been determined based on the following criteria: woodland size, proximity to other natural features, woodland shape, proximity to watercourses and potential connectivity/linkage.
 Woodland coverage in Central Huron is greater than 5%.
 As a result, a significant woodlot includes all wooded areas in excess of 4 hectares.
 The cutting of trees is regulated by the provisions of the Huron County Forest Conservation By-law.